ProfTahseen/SaveVideo/README.md

 The simplest video downloader bot!
 Put in a Youtube/Reddit link and it comes out as an MP4.
 This discord.py bot downloads videos from YouTube and Reddit for you using [pytube](https://pytube.io/en/latest/) and [redvid](https://pypi.org/project/redvid/) packages.

-To host the bot yourself, change the TOKEN variable.

 **Supported websites:** [YouTube](https://www.youtube.com/) and [Reddit](https://www.reddit.com/).

 # Commands